 Chris B. Prudhomme, Associate

-Associate Christopher B. Prudhomme’s areas of practice include the defense of employers and insurance carriers for claims arising under the Louisiana Workers’ Compensation Act, Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act as well as Workers’ Compensation.
+Chris Prudhomme’s areas of practice include the defense of employers and insurance carriers for claims arising under the Louisiana Workers’ Compensation Act, Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act.

 In practice, Chris values the act of problem solving and resolving matters in the best interest of his clients.
 “As a legal representative of various corporate entities, the most important aspect of my job is to obtain the best results for my clients in a time-efficient and fiscal manner.
 My focus is to maintain open and concise communication with my clients and parties to litigation, so as to achieve just resolution that is in their best interest.
 It is my mission to provide my clients with clear and concise legal analysis and litigation plans to help foster a level of confidence in our firm that sets us apart from the rest.”